88-degrees/Book-of-Changes/appendix03s1.md

 37. Heaven and earth having their positions as assigned to them, the changes (of nature) take place between them.
 The nature (of man) having been completed, and being continually preserved, it is the gate of all good courses and righteousness.

 Chapter  VIII.
 38. The sage was able to survey all the complex phenomena under the sky.
 He then considered in his mind how they could be figured, and (by means of the diagrams) represented their material forms and their character.
-Hence these (diagrams) are denominated Semblances (or emblematic figures, the Hsiang).
+Hence these (diagrams) are denominated Semblances (or emblematic figures, the [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols)).

 39. A (later) sage was able to survey the motive influences working all under the sky.
 He contemplated them in. their common action and special nature, in order to bring out the standard and proper tendency of each.
 He then appended his